Sensor box IMU with AHRS

 Project Manager

 "From the first contact through several meetings to the completion of the circuit board in industrial quality we were excellently supported. ...
-Mr. Glaser embodies the young, innovative and flexible generation of specialist offices, of which there are unfortunately too few on the market.
+Mr. Glaser embodies the young, innovative and flexible generation of specialist firms, of which, unfortunately, there are too few on the market.
 We clearly give our recommendation for Mr. Glaser."